isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ### 1) Self-Help Tool for Safe Travel Lanes and Entry Requirements

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">This self-help tool will output the most relevant Safe Travel Lanes to use based on the traveller’s profile, and travellers can click on the relevant lane to find out about the specific health requirements (e.g. Stay Home Notice, COVID-19 tests) under that lane.
-Some lanes use the Category I/II/III/IV health measure framework while others may not.</p>
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">This self-help tool will output the most relevant Safe Travel Lanes to use based on the traveller’s profile, and travellers can click on the relevant lane to find out about the specific health requirements (e.g. Stay Home Notice, COVID-19 tests) under that lane.</p>

 <p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">No information will be stored by this tool.
 If the tool below does not work in your browser, try opening it in a <a href="https://www.checkfirst.gov.sg/c/747b8567-273f-4193-a46e-fa1d06f47c16" target="_blank">separate window</a>, or refer to the list of <a href="https://safetravel.ica.gov.sg/arriving/overview#lanelist">SafeTravel Lanes</a>. </p>